getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 !
 For full details on setting up and configuring email, please read the [Email plugin documentation](https://github.com/getgrav/grav-plugin-email/blob/develop/README.md)

 You can activate the **Grav Data Manager** plugin to see that data in the **Admin Plugin**.

+!!!
+In the future we want Grav to be able to dynamically generate forms from the Admin Plugin